zestze/gold/README.md

 # Requirements

-- Ocaml
+- Ocaml and OPAM
-- LLVM
+- LLVM and its development libraries
-- Moe, LLVM-Ocaml bindings

 # Usage

-The test script in the root directory has a flag called '--help' that should describe its use.
-This is the easiest way to run the test scripts in the test/ directory.
-To develop new source files in the GOLD language, simply create a source file with the .gold suffix, and place it in the test/ directory.
+The test script in the root directory has a flag called `--help` that should describe its use.
+This is the easiest way to run the test scripts in the `test/` directory.
+To develop new source files in the GOLD language, simply create a source file with the `.gold` suffix, and place it in the `test/` directory.
 Following this, the test script should work consistently across already-existing source files, and recently developed ones.

+Currently, for each invocation of the `run.sh` script, the entire compiler gets rebuilt, and then the targeted source file is compiled and executed.

+To showcase the strongest capabilities of the language, run the `stair-stepper.gold` source file.
+It utilizes many of the language constructs that GOLD successfully employs.

 # Overview of Language Capabilities

+Primitive data types
+- bool
+- int
+- float
+- string

+Derived data types
+- pointers
+	- note: pointer semantics use `~` for dereferencing and `@` for addressing
+- arrays

+Control Flow
+- if
+- else
+- for
+- while

+Library Functions
+- print
+- println
+- sprint
+- input
+- srand
+- rand
+- atoi